Peter-Vanderhyde/Funcy/README.md

 - `abs(value) -> int|float` - Returns the absolute value of a number.
 - `all(list) -> bool` - Returns `true` if all elements of the list are true or the list is empty.
 - `any(list) -> bool` - Returns `true` if any element of the list is true.
+- `appendFile(file, content) -> Null` - Will add the content onto the end of the existing file content, or create a new file with that content.
 - `bool(value) -> bool` - Converts a value to its boolean equivalent.
 - `callable(var) -> bool` - Checks if the variable is callable.
 - `dict(iterable={}) -> dict` - Creates a dictionary from another dictionary, or a list of key-value pairs.